schenlap/XSchenFly/README.md

 `python3 -m pip install requests`
 5. brew install hidapi
 6. let hid find hidapi: `ln -s /opt/homebrew/lib/libhidapi.dylib .`
-7. start script with sudo: `sudo python3 ./winwing_mcdu.py` when X-Plane with Toliss aircraft is loaded.
+7. start script with: `python3 ./XSchnFly.py` when X-Plane with Toliss aircraft is loaded.

-## Use MCDU
+## Use
 1. start X-Plane
 2. enable incoming traffic in settings / network (at the very bottom of the page)
 3. load Toliss A319